Auto-Personalization:

 Reflection

 This project reinforced how much trust shapes the success of AI-powered products.
 Effectiveness alone wasn't enough.
-Recruiters needed confidence that automation would represent them well in moments that directly shaped candidate relationships.
+Users needed confidence that automation would represent them well in moments that directly shaped relationships.

-Turning a high-touch experiment into a self-serve experience required careful decisions about where automation should take over and where human judgment needed to remain visible.
-Small choices around previews, defaults, and control played an outsized role in adoption and confidence.
+Turning a high-touch experiment into a self-serve experience meant making careful decisions about where automation should take over and where human judgment needed to stay visible.
+Small choices around previews, defaults, and control played an outsized role in adoption.

-Auto-Personalization is a crucial step toward more thoughtful automation in recruiting.
-There's still room to evolve how the product learns from real interactions over time while keeping recruiter intent explicit.
-I'm proud of what we shipped and grateful for the collaboration across cross-functional teams.
+There's still room to evolve how the product learns from real interactions over time while keeping user intent explicit.